gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsSZ.md

 #### Examples:
 ```

-list&lt;geometry> var0 <- skeletonize(self); // var0 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
+list<geometry> var0 <- skeletonize(self); // var0 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
-list&lt;geometry> var1 <- skeletonize(self); // var1 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
+list<geometry> var1 <- skeletonize(self); // var1 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
-list&lt;geometry> var2 <- skeletonize(self); // var2 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
+list<geometry> var2 <- skeletonize(self); // var2 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
-list&lt;geometry> var3 <- skeletonize(self); // var3 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
+list<geometry> var3 <- skeletonize(self); // var3 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.

 ```